Skip to main content

 We use session cookies set by NextAuth.js to manage your login session.
 These are strictly necessary cookies that allow the website to recognise you as a logged-in user.
 They do not track your behaviour and are deleted when your session ends or expires.
 Under PECR Regulation 6, strictly necessary cookies do not require consent.

 You can control and delete cookies through your browser settings.
+You can also change your analytics cookie preference at any time by clearing the cookie_consent item from your browser’s local storage, which will cause the consent banner to appear again on your next visit.
 Please note that disabling authentication cookies will prevent you from logging in to your account.
 For more information about managing cookies, visit aboutcookies.org.

 9. Your Rights Under UK GDPR